-71. Tunisia encouraged Norway to ratify the CPED and to expedite the establishment of a national human rights institution that complied with the Paris Principles.
+71. Tunisia encouraged Norway to ratify CPED and to expedite the establishment of a national human rights institution that complied with the Paris Principles.

-72. Turkey the increase in Islamophobic, anti-Semitic and racially motivated hate crimes.
+72. Turkey noted the increase in Islamophobic, anti-Semitic and racially motivated hate crimes.

 73. Turkmenistan expressed concern about reports of an increase in xenophobic attitudes to immigrants.
-It noted with regret that trafficking in persons, particularly girls, remained a problem reports that the number of victims was steadily increasing.
+It noted with regret that trafficking in persons, particularly girls, remained a problem and noted with concern reports that the number of victims was steadily increasing.

-74. Ukraine noted the establishment of an inter-ministerial coordination group to strengthen the implementation of recommendations accepted by Norway and improve its reporting to the human rights treaty bodies.
+74. Ukraine noted the establishment of an interministerial coordination group to strengthen the implementation of recommendations accepted by Norway and improve its reporting to the human rights treaty bodies.

-75. The United Kingdom of Great Britain and Northern Ireland urged Norway to intensify its efforts to ensure that emergency shelters and social housing units met an adequate standard, especially for families with children, and to strengthen strategies to prevent discrimination against migrant Roma and provide for their basic needs.
+75. The United Kingdom urged Norway to intensify its efforts to ensure that emergency shelters and social housing units met an adequate standard, especially for families with children, and to strengthen strategies to prevent discrimination against migrant Roma and provide for their basic needs.

-76. The United States of America was concerned that preventive measures had not reduced the incidence of domestic violence and rape and by the high level of acquittals, lenient sentences and the legal definition of rape, which required the use or threat of force.
-It was furthermore concerned by the treatment of asylum-seekers and stateless persons, especially minors.
+76. The United States of America was concerned that preventive measures had not reduced the incidence of domestic violence and rape, and concerned at the high level of acquittals, lenient sentences and the legal definition of rape, which required the use or threat of force.
+It was also concerned at the treatment of asylum seekers and stateless persons, especially minors.

-77. Uruguay encouraged Norway to complete the process of ratification of the Optional Protocols to ICESCR and the CRC on communications.
+77. Uruguay encouraged Norway to complete the process of ratification of OP-ICESCR and the Optional Protocol to the Convention on the Rights of the Child on a communications procedure.

-78. Uzbekistan noted concerns about discrimination against immigrants, particularly in the labour market, education, health care and housing, expressions of racial hatred and intolerance, especially against the Sami people, as well as high rates of violence against women and trafficking.
+78. Uzbekistan noted concerns about discrimination against immigrants, particularly in the labour market, education, health care and housing, and expressions of racial hatred and intolerance, especially against the Sami people, as well as high rates of violence against women and of human trafficking.